 Aix-en-Provence, simply known as Aix and pronounced as ex, is an alluring, romantic town about 25 km away from the urbane city of Marseille.
 A visit to Aix is like a step back in time to the 15th – 17th century townhouses, narrow pathways, tree-lined boulevards and bubbling fountains.
 Besides its stateliness, the city is well known for its foreign students and the great French dressing sense.

 Travellers visiting Aix land at the Marseille-Provence Airport located a 25-minute car journey from the city.
-The airport is served by UK cities via British Airways, Ryanair and Easyjet and other major international airlines such as Air France.
-A complete list of destinations covered by the airport is found at Marseille Airport (Direct destinations)
+The airport is served by UK cities via British Airways, Ryanair and Easyjet, and other major international airlines such as Air France.

-There are number of trains those opt to stop at Aix-en-Provence TGV railway station.
+There is a number of trains that opt to stop at Aix-en-Provence TGV railway station.
 This option is however explored by tourists who are on a long journey of visiting several places in Europe and Aix is one of the destinations.
-The Eurostar journey from London's St. Pancras changes stations at Paris, Gare du Nord and Gare Lyon before arriving at TGV.
+The Eurostar journey from London's St. Pancras changes stations at Paris, Gare du Nord, and Gare Lyon before arriving at TGV.
 It alone takes about three hours for the train journey to pass through France.
 You can also book a Eurostar trip from Lille to Aix TGV which takes about four hours.

 There are no fixed guidelines on tipping in France.
 Waiters in France are salaried a fixed income which may be monthly or hourly.
 They are also covered by retirement benefits, paid vacations and health care, which comes from the 12-15% service charge levied in the bill.
 Since waiters in France don't live off tips, you are not expected pay one, especially if the service is poor.
 However, you can pay a few extra Euros if you find the service outstanding.

-Aix is a safe city but like any other town some amount of precaution is mandatory on part of the traveller.
-Beware of pickpockets and thieves and remain alert of your surroundings.
+Aix is a safe city but like any other town, some amount of precaution is mandatory on part of the traveller.
+Beware of pickpockets and thieves and remain alert to your surroundings.
 Do not leave valuables or important documents in your parked car.
 While travelling to distant neighbourhoods at night, take taxis from the Rotonde fountain.
 Also, avoid public parks after dark.

 |Accident / Crash||un accident|